thevladbog/quokkaq-go-backend/docs/cicd-pipeline.md

 5. **Docker Build**: The pipeline builds a Docker image using the multi-stage Dockerfile
 6. **Docker Push**: The pipeline pushes the Docker image to Yandex Cloud Container Registry
 7. **Git Tag**: The pipeline creates a Git tag for the release
-8. **Yandex Cloud Deploy**: The pipeline deploys the new version to the Yandex Cloud VM
+8. **Yandex Cloud Deploy**: The pipeline deploys the new version to the Yandex Cloud VM using docker-compose.prod.yml
 9. **GitHub Release**: The pipeline creates a GitHub release with release notes

 ## Version Management